frictionlessdata/data-quality-dashboard/README.md

 When the application loads, it reads the data from the database, parses the content to JSON, and stores the new data representation as JSON.
 This JSON representation is accessible via an API endpoint that the frontend app uses.

-To configure the database, the application need to know the base path as a URL.
+To configure the database, the application needs to know the base path as a URL.

 For example:

 * `https://rawgit.com/okfn/uk-expenditure-files/master/data`

-And, the application expects to find at that base the following files:
+By default, the application expects to find at that base the following files:

 * `instance.json`: Basic metadata for the instance
 * `sources.csv`: The list of data sources that are assessed for quality